Jashan36/financial-tracker/README.md

 # Financial Tracker 💰

 A simple Streamlit app that categorizes your bank transactions and shows spending patterns.
-Upload a CSV or PDF file, get some basic charts and budget suggestions.
+Upload a CSV file, get some basic charts and budget suggestions.

 ## What it actually does

-- **Uploads**: CSV or PDF bank statements
+- **Uploads**: CSV bank statements
 - **Categorizes**: Transactions using AI (scikit-learn + NLTK)
 - **Shows**: Basic spending charts and budget recommendations
 - **Converts**: Currency if you want (uses free exchange rate APIs)